codacy-badger/DFFC/doc/TestPlan.md

   - and so forth

-Each mission provides a different context to the test effort and alters the way in which testing should be approached.\]
+Each mission provides a different context to the test effort and alters the way in which testing should be approached.

 ## Test Motivators

-\[Provide an outline of the key elements that will motivate the testing effort in this iteration.
-Testing will be motivated by many thingsquality risks, technical risks, project risks, use cases, functional requirements, non-functional requirements, design elements, suspected failures or faults, change requests, and so forth.\]
+Our test motivators are quality risks, technical risks, project risks, use cases, functional requirements, non-functional requirements, design elements, suspected failures or faults, change requests.

 # Target Test Items

-The listing below identifies those test itemssoftware, hardware, and supporting product elements that have been identified as targets for testing.
-This list represents what items will be tested.

-\[Provide a high level list of the major target test items.
-This list should include both items produced directly by the project development team, and items that those products rely on; for example, basic processor hardware, peripheral devices, operating systems, third-party products or components, and so forth.
-Consider grouping the list by category and assigning relative importance to each motivator.\]
+- Units
+- Database
+- User interface
+- etc.

 # Outline of Planned Tests

-\[This section provides a high-level outline of the testing that will be performed.
-The outline in this section represents a high level overview of both the tests that will be performed and those that will not.\]
+- Example unit test
+- Test of our Data models
+  - Calendar
+  - DataTraffic

 ## Outline of Test Inclusions

-\[Provide a high level outline of the major testing planned for the current iteration.
-Note what will be included in the plan and record what will explicitly **not** be included in the section titled Outline of Test Exclusions.\]

 ## Outline of Other Candidates for Potential Inclusion

-\[Separately outline test areas you suspect might be useful to investigate and evaluate, but that have not been sufficiently researched to know if they are important to pursue.\]
+Maybe we will add some Instrumentation Test for our databaseHelper :) This needs a test context so its not testable by unit tests.

 ## Outline of Test Exclusions

-\[Provide a high level outline of the potential tests that might have been conducted but that have been **explicitly excluded** from this plan.
-If a type of test will not be implemented and executed, indicate this in a sentence stating the test will not be implemented or executed and stating the justification, such as:

-  - “These tests do not help achieve the evaluation mission.”

-  - “There are insufficient resources to conduct these tests.”

-  - “These tests are unnecessary due to the testing conducted by xxxx.”

-As a heuristic, if you think it would be reasonable for one of your audience members to expect a certain aspect of testing to be included that you will not or cannot address, you should note it’s exclusion: If the team agrees the exclusion is obvious, you probably don’t need to list it.\]
+We will not unit test our database, because you need a test context for it :) We also wont Unit test our activity create Methods because they are overwritten from another android class.

 # Test Approach

-\[The Test Approach presents the recommended strategy for designing and implementing the required tests.
-Sections 3, Target Test Items, and 4, Outline of Planned Tests, identified **what** items will be tested and **what** types of tests would be performed.
-This section describes **how** the tests will be realized.

-One aspect to consider for the test approach is the techniques to be used.
-This should include an outline of how each technique can be implemented, both from a manual and/or an automated perspective, and the criterion for knowing that the technique is useful and successful.
-For each technique, provide a description of the technique and define why it is an important part of the test approach by briefly outlining how it helps achieve the Evaluation Mission or addresses the Test Motivators.

-Another aspect to discuss in this section is the Fault or Failure models that are applicable and ways to approach evaluating them.

-As you define each aspect of the approach, you should update Section 10, Responsibilities, Staffing, and Training Needs, to document the test environment configuration and other resources that will be needed to implement each aspect.\]
+Test Driven Development means that you first create the test, then you try to implement the feature and make the tests pass.

 ## Initial Test-Idea Catalogs and Other Reference Sources

-\[Provide a listing of existing resources that will be referenced to stimulate the identification and selection of specific tests to be conducted.
-An example Test-Ideas Catalog is provided in the examples section of RUP.\]

 ## Testing Techniques and Types

 ### Data and Database Integrity Testing

-\[The databases and the database processes should be tested as an independent subsystem.
+The databases and the database processes should be tested as an independent subsystem.
 This testing should test the subsystems without the target-of-test’s User Interface as the interface to the data.
-Additional research into the DataBase Management System (DBMS) needs to be performed to identify the tools and techniques that may exist to support the testing identified in the following table.\]
+Additional research into the DataBase Management System (DBMS) needs to be performed to identify the tools and techniques that may exist to support the testing identified in the following table.

 <table>
 <thead>
 <tr class="header">
 <th>Technique Objective:</th>
-<th>[Exercise database access methods and processes independent of the UI so you can observe and log incorrect functioning target behavior or data corruption.]</th>
+<th>Exercise database access methods and processes independent of the UI so you can observe and log incorrect functioning target behavior or data corruption.</th>
 </tr>
 </thead>
 <tbody>
 <tr class="odd">
 <td>Technique:</td>
-<td><p>• [Invoke each database access method and process, seeding each with valid and invalid data or requests for data.</p>
+<td><p>• Invoke each database access method and process, seeding each with valid and invalid data or requests for data.</p>
-<p>• Inspect the database to ensure the data has been populated as intended and all database events have occurred properly, or review the returned data to ensure that the correct data was retrieved for the correct reasons.]</p></td>
+<p>• Inspect the database to ensure the data has been populated as intended and all database events have occurred properly, or review the returned data to ensure that the correct data was retrieved for the correct reasons.</p></td>
 </tr>
 <tr class="even">
 <td>Oracles:</td>
-<td>[Outline one or more strategies that can be used by the technique to accurately observe the outcomes of the test.
-The oracle combines elements of both the method by which the observation can be made and the characteristics of specific outcome that indicate probable success or failure.
-Ideally, oracles will be self-verifying, allowing automated tests to make an initial assessment of test pass or failure, however, be careful to mitigate the risks inherent in automated results determination.]</td>
+<td></td>
 </tr>
 <tr class="odd">
 <td>Required Tools:</td>
-<td><p>[The technique requires the following tools:</p>
+<td><p>The technique requires the following tools:</p>
 <ul>
 <li><p>Test Script Automation Tool</p></li>
 <li><p>base configuration imager and restorer</p></li>
 <li><p>backup and recovery tools</p></li>
 <li><p>installation-monitoring tools (registry, hard disk, CPU, memory, and so forth)</p></li>
 <li><p>database SQL utilities and tools</p></li>
-<li><p>Data-generation tools]</p></li>
+<li><p>Data-generation tools</p></li>
 </ul></td>
 </tr>
 <tr class="even">
 <td>Success Criteria:</td>
-<td>[The technique supports the testing of all key database access methods and processes.]</td>
+<td>The technique supports the testing of all key database access methods and processes.</td>
 </tr>
 <tr class="odd">
 <td>Special Considerations:</td>
 <td><ul>
-<li><p>[Testing may require a DBMS development environment or drivers to enter or modify data directly in the databases.</p></li>
-<li><p>Processes should be invoked manually.</p></li>
 <li><p>Small or minimally sized databases (limited number of records) should be used to increase the visibility of any non-acceptable events.]</p></li>
 </ul></td>
 </tr>